algorithmic-sabotage/asrg/content/docs/research/intertwined-feedback-loops/index.md

 ### TECHNOPOLITICS OF REFUSAL

-_An intertwined feedback loop between technopolitics of refusal, strategies of disruption and possibilities of resistance in “Algorithmic Empire”._
+_An interwoven feedback loop between the technopolitical strategies of refusal, the techniques of disruption and the potentialities of resistance in the context of “Algorithmic Empire”._

 <div class="caption"><img src="images/output-022.png"><strong>TECHNOPOLITICS OF REFUSAL</strong>: An intertwined feedback loop between technopolitics of refusal, strategies of disruption and possibilities of resistance in “Algorithmic Empire”. <a href="https://cryptpad.fr/file/#/2/file/+Q3LBu5wMSSwfJfK8XtdASo1/">Download the diagram as a PDF</a><span style="color:grey"> | Diagram: © Algorithmic Sabotage Research Group</span></div>